Great Man-Made River: History

 The fossil aquifer from which this water is being supplied is the Nubian Sandstone Aquifer System.
 It accumulated during the last ice age and is not currently being replenished.
 If 2007 rates of retrieval are not increased, the water could last a thousand years.
-Other estimates indicate that the aquifer could be depleted of water in as soon as 60 to 100 years.
+Other estimates indicate that the aquifer could be depleted of water as early as 60 to 100 years.
 Analysts say that the costs of the $25 billion groundwater extraction system are 10% those of desalination.

 In this project one billion euros were invested for the installation of 50,000 artificial palm trees for water condensation.
 This project was carried out by the Spanish engineer Antonio Ibáñez de Alba.

 On 22 July 2011, during the First Libyan Civil War and the foreign military intervention, one of the two plants making pipes for the project, the Brega Plant, was hit by a NATO air strike.
-At a press conference on 26 July, NATO claimed that rockets had been fired from within the plant area, and that military materiel, including multiple rocket launchers, was stored there according to intelligence findings, presenting two photos of an BM-21 MRL as sole evidence for the destruction of the factory.
-The evidence for a potential UN resolutions breach has been insufficient.
+At a press conference on 26 July, NATO claimed that rockets had been fired from within the plant area, and that military material, including multiple rocket launchers, was stored there according to intelligence findings, presenting two photos of an BM-21 MRL as sole evidence for the destruction of the factory.
+The evidence for a potential breach of UN resolutions has been insufficient.

 During the Second Libyan Civil War from 2014 to 2020, the water infrastructure suffered neglect and occasional breakdowns.
 As of July 2019, 101 of 479 wells on the western pipeline system had been dismantled.

 On 10 April 2020, a station controlling water flow to Tripoli and neighboring towns was seized by an unknown armed group.
 The flow of water was cut to over two million people as a result, and as such the attack was condemned by the United Nations on humanitarian grounds.